Home: bestmedicalaid.co.za

 If you feel you do not need expensive day-to-day benefits, then consider a hospital only benefit plan.

-Work out what you spend - out-of-hospital over a year - add 15% as a "bad luck" buffer and compare that amount, to the premium you save by joining a hospital only plan.
-I bet it will surprise you!
+Work out what you spend on out-of-hospital costs over a year, then add 15% as a "bad luck" buffer and compare that amount to the premium you save by joining a hospital-only plan.

 Here is a good medical aid blog to give you more valuable articles on medical aid.

-8. Gap cover.
+8. Gap Cover.

 Top-up medical insurance to cover shortfallsPrivate healthcare providers can charge up to 500% of medical scheme rates.